manywho/ui-custom-component/README.md

 ## Deploying

+You can change the generated filenames from `custom-components.js` and `custom-components.css` by editing the `flow.filenames` section of then `package.json` file.

 Run the `npm run build` command to create a production build of `custom-components.js` and `custom-components.css`.
 These can be uploaded to your tenants assets by running `npm run upload`, they can then be referenced in a custom player as custom resources.